Winner, Best Tabletop Game 2018 – Dreamhack Atlanta

 Can you summarize the rules?

 Each round, the players take their turns in a set order: Red > Black > Violet > White.
 Each player’s turn consists of a sequence of 4 phases:

-- Beginning — flip over all praying followers; recruit new followers (2 if your messiah is alone on a holy space, plus 1 follower for every holy space you have with 2+ followers on it); build temples (on each empty space where you have 4 followers); and draw back up to 6 cards in your hand.
+- Beginning — flip over all praying followers; recruit new followers (2 if your messiah is alone on a holy space, +1 follower for every holy space you have with 2 or more followers on it); build temples (on each ordinary space where you have 4 followers); and draw back up to 6 cards in your hand.

 - Action — move your messiah, plus up to 6 low units (followers or nonbelievers); have followers on holy spaces to pray to produce belief points; spend belief points to play miracles from your hand.

 - Combat — all adjacent enemy units on the board can attack each other.
 Each low unit that isn’t praying has 1 attack; each attack kills 1 low unit.
-Messiahs have 4 attacks.
+Messiahs have 4 attacks, avatars have 3.
 Casualties occur simultaneously.

 - End — any empty buildings with enemy units adjacent are captured/destroyed, then looted.
 Then, if you still have more than 3 miracle cards in your hand, discard down to 3.
 Your turn ends.

 The market closes; each player gains 1 coin per holy space and 1 coin per prosperity monolith, and a new round starts.